 Yoga has helped me to lose weight and tone up.
 It has cured me of a very painful hip condition, and it complements other physical activities I engage in.
 Yoga has given me the confidence and inner strength to inspire others and that is my objective for every yoga lesson; to instil confidence, strength and inspiration in my students.
 My clients have included people of various fitness levels, different body shapes and with an array of ailments, such as back pain, arthritis, thyroid problems.
 I have also helped my students to manage lifelong conditions such as Parkinson’s disease, fibromyalgia and scoliosis and have personally witnessed how Yoga helps relieve and in some cases cure such conditions.
 Most of all I have learnt how Yoga is not just what happens on the mat but is a way of uniting your mind, body and breath.
 Uniting in Yoga.

 My yogic journey is a continuous one and has become my way of life.
 Over the years I have continued to learn about different types of yoga, attending different classes and workshops, all of which have subsequently flavoured the classes I teach.
-I am also very lucky to have the opportunity to study at the Amrit Nam Sarovar School of Kundalini Yoga in France, which is founded by my teacher Karta Singh and ran by an amazing team of teachers.
+I am also currently undergoing Kundalini Yoga teacher training and aspire to be an awakened and enlightened Higher Self.

 I could not have tackled this journey alone, so there are a few people I would like to thank.
 Firstly, my beautiful daughters and husband who have put up with my many yoga books and equipment sharing our space and the smell of incense in our home!
-Secondly,my wickedly beautiful and inspirational teacher, Anne-Marie Newland, who managed to coax out my inner strength and make me the person I am today; the best I could possibly be as a teacher and yoga practitioner.
+Secondly,my wickedly beautiful and inspirational teacher, Anne-Marie Newland, who managed to coaxe out my inner strength and make me the person I am today; the best I could possibly be as a teacher and yoga practitioner.
 She had continuous faith in me even when I didn’t and helped me through some very difficult times in my life.
 I owe this amazing lady so much!
 Thank you Siromani!
-And I cannot forget Rita Osborne and Shola Caroline Arewa for their ongoing support and help throughout my Sun Power Yoga Teacher Training.
+And I cannot forget Rita Osborne ( www.serenemoments.org.uk ) and Shola Caroline Arewa ( www.energy-4life.com ) for their ongoing support and help throughout my Sun Power Yoga Teacher Training.
 I cannot forget Norman Blair who invited me into the world of Yin yoga which influences a lot of my current yoga classes.
 I loved attending his monthly classes where I would literally lose myself for three hours of practicing yoga in the most meditative and peaceful state ever!
-Last but not least I want to thank my Kundalini family, my teacher in the UK, Shivdev (www.shivdev.co.uk) and the Kundalini team at Le Martinet - Guru Deva Kaur, Jai Gopal, Har Nal Kaur and of course Karta Singh, who together, are the backbone delivering my Kundalini awakening training following the lineage of Yogi Bhajan.
+Last but not least I want to thank my teacher Shivdev (www.shivdev.co.uk) and Guru Deva Kaur who together are the backbone delivering my Kundalini awakening training following the lineage of Yogi Bhajan.
 I already feel so ‘awakened’ that words cannot describe and feel truly honoured and humble to be embarking in the Aquarian Age with like-minded, spiritual people.
-Another special thank you to everyone on my course, particularly the lovely Melanie Atkinson for being a superb room-mate, Lili Barbery-Coulon for being my angel and Harikartal for just being herself.
-Love and light to you all.